uhttred/uhttred/README.md

 ### Hi there, I'm Uhtred Miller (Ageu Mateus) 👋

 > Hi, I'm currently looking for a new job opportunity.
-If you need a Python Backend Developer, please contact me via email (txiocoder@gmail.com) or [LinkedIn](https://linkedin.com/in/uhtredmiller).
+If you need a Python Backend Developer, Vue/Nuxt Developer or both, please contact me via email (txiocoder@gmail.com) or [LinkedIn](https://linkedin.com/in/uhtredmiller).

 Web Developer and Digital Entrepreneur.